zhlint-project/zhlint-vscode/README.md

 - Switch to the Run and Debug View in the Sidebar (Ctrl+Shift+D)。
 - Select `Launch Client` from the drop down (if it is not already)。
 - Press ▷ to run the launch config (F5)。
+- Select `Attach to Server` from the drop down，press F5 to attach the debugger to the server